 Thanks to GoGosqueeZ for inviting me to share some tips on how I help my family make healthy choices as part of the #GoGosqueeZSquad.

 It can be the easiest excuse for us to hit a drive-thru or make bad choices because life just feels too busy to take time to pack our own snacks or meals.
 If life already feels a bit out of control, it can be easy to let that same thing happen for eating, too.
+But I know that healthy eating means enough nutrition and enough nutrition means less visits to pediatrician and Dental Speciality Center.

 And while I’ve totally identified my family’s triggers, I still have to make a concerted effort to fight against them.
 But I’ve also identified three simple keys to keeping us all on track.
 When I’ve got things running smoothly and I’m prepared, my kids follow suit.